Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Don't want to lose this recipe?
 Get it emailed to you directly!
 Enter your email below.
 Plus you'll get a free e-cookbook and amazing recipes sent to you daily.

 Creamy dill potato salad is a savory dish that’s sure to please any crowd.
-The potatoes are cooked until tender, and the mayonnaise adds a creamy texture that ties all of the flavors together.
+The potatoes are cooked until tender.
+Then, the mayonnaise adds a creamy texture that ties all the flavors together.

 With herbs and spices like onion, dill, and Dijon mustard, this salad has an unmistakable subtle flavor that makes it truly unique.